Lawsuits in NC plane crash that killed 8 settled for $15M

 The plane took off Feb.
 13 in the early afternoon from Hyde County Airport, which is on the mainland near the Pamlico Sound.
 The plane’s destination was southwest across the sound to Beaufort, which is along the southern edge of the Outer Banks in Carteret County.

-The suit filed in May alleged that Rawls failed to maintain control over the plane and improperly flew into weather conditions with limited visibility that required the use of instrumentation.
+The suit filed in May alleged Rawls failed to maintain control over the plane and improperly flew into weather conditions with limited visibility that required the use of instrumentation.
 The suit also asserted that Rawls failed to maintain adequate communication with air traffic control and failed to avoid restricted military airspace, “leading to an erratic and irregular flight path.”

-The suit alleged that Rawls improperly relied on a co-pilot with “inadequate training and experience” to fly around the restricted airspace and in those weather conditions.
-Rawls’ son, Jeffrey Rawls, reportedly, had 20 hours of flight experience, the suit stated.
-The suit also claimed that Rawls failed to conduct a proper weight and balance evaluation before taking off.
+The suit alleged Rawls improperly relied on a co-pilot with “inadequate training and experience” to fly around the restricted airspace and in those weather conditions.
+Rawls’ son, Jeffrey Rawls, reportedly had 20 hours of flight experience, the suit stated.
+The suit also claimed Rawls failed to conduct a proper weight and balance evaluation before taking off.

 The National Transportation Safety Board said in a preliminary accident report that the pilot had made no distress calls and no declarations of an emergency.
 The airplane had reached 4,700 feet (1,430 meters) and was climbing quickly, the NTSB’s report stated.
 There was no response to calls from an air traffic controller, and radar contact was lost.